johnzhou721/sponsorship-info/README.md

 - $1000 for (beeware/toga:  Segmented Control widget) [beeware/toga#4470](https://github.com/beeware/toga/issues/4470)
 - $120 for (beeware/toga:  Rendering Canvas Image to Arbitrary Size) [beeware/toga#4535](https://github.com/beeware/toga/issues/4535) -- already implemented in togax-frost, but there's more validation work to do to get it integrated upstream
 - $120 for (beeware/toga:  WinForms DPI Resizing Bugs) [beeware/toga#4486](https://github.com/beeware/toga/issues/4486)

+If you'd like to sponsor me for any other feature that has a complete design, **contact me first**.

+Offers with 3rd-party projects are only for me developing a contribution; the funding and relevant contribution will be treated no differently than other contributions as upstream maintainers.